 If you’ve been reading my blog for a while, you know I LOVE Beautycounter.
 I now own almost all of their products, even though I was hesitant to try their skincare at first.
 But, I got hooked on their Dew Skin Tinted Moisturizer and that led me down a path of slowing transitioning nearly all my makeup, hair and body care products to safer options.
 And yes, I finally switched my skincare to Beautycounter too.

 One of the things I love most about Beautycounter is that they’re transparent about what ingredients they use in all of their products.
 They’re also transparent about what ingredients they will NEVER use, even if nearly every other brand in the market does.
+But, with the latest investment by the Carlyle Group and Beautycounter’s $1 billion valuation, the beauty industry is sure to take note of what consumers want — and that’s better ingredients and more transparency.

 I switched to Beautycounter and other safe brands (like Primally Pure and Branch Basics) once I learned what was in the products I was using (including high-end brands and some drugstore ones).
 I truly had no idea the harmful things I was putting on my body every single day.
 And I consider myself very well versed on making healthy choices!